-How to move to Hawaii from the mainland: All the things to know before moving to Hawaii stem from adjusting your mainland mentality to the island lifestyle.
+How to move to Hawaii from the mainland: Things to know before moving to Hawaii begin with adjusting your mainland mentality to the island lifestyle.

 Things to Know Before Moving to Hawaii